 An informal plan implemented with technical assistance to address non-compliance and/or performance that may lead to non-compliance.
-This type of plan is not subject to fiscal sanctions as defined in section 1.020.42-15 (Sanctions).
+This type of plan is not subject to fiscal sanctions as defined in section 1.020.12\15 (Sanctions).
 The State Department may convert a Tier 1-Level 1 Improvement Action Plan to a Tier 2-Level 2 Corrective Action Plan for any Tier 1 Level 1 plans that have failed to be adequately or timely implemented.

 b.
-Tier 2 Level 2 Corrective Action Plan
+Tier 2Level 2 Corrective Action Plan

 A formal plan implemented with technical assistance to address non-compliance and/or performance that may lead to non-compliance.
 This type of plan is subject to fiscal sanctions as defined in section 1.020.12 (Sanctions).
-The State Department may communicate with the County Board regarding any Tier Level 2 Corrective Action Plans.
+The State Department may communicate with the County Board regarding any Tier\Level\2 Corrective Action Plans.

-45. Completion of tier-Level 1 and tier-Level 2 Action Plans:
+45. Completion of tier\Level\1 and tier\Level\2 Action Plans:

-Upon request of the State Department, the County Department shall complete a tier_1 Level_1 Improvement Action Plan or Tier_Level_2 Corrective Action Plan.
-The Tier_Level_1 or Tier2_Level_2 Action Plan submitted by the County Department shall include:
+Upon request of the State Department, the County Department shall complete a tier\1\Level\1 Improvement Action Plan or Tier\Level\2 Corrective Action Plan.
+The Tier\Level\1 or Tier2-Level\2 Action Plan submitted by the County Department shall include:

-a.
 Non-compliance previously addressed